Expensify/App/README.md

 ----

-# Testing on browsers on simulators and emulators
+# Testing on browsers in simulators and emulators

 The development server is reached through the HTTPS protocol, and any client that access the development server needs a certificate.